aarondchu/work-sample/README.md

 The React Native folder contains the react native components that I worked on in the mobile app

-The Web App folder contains one folder for React components, one folder for the ADO.NET MVC Controllers and one folder for MVC Services.
+<h3>The Web App folder contains one folder for React components, one folder for the ADO.NET MVC Controllers and one folder for MVC Services.</h3>

 The React folder contains the typescript react components I worked on for the web app.